Does protection matter if both people have HIV/AIDS?

 One study on “barebacking” — a term that refers to intentional unsafe anal sex without a condom or barrier — found that men chose to engage in unsafe sexual behavior due to a variety of different physical and emotional reasons, and often for perceived benefits of pleasure and intimacy.
 Some of these reasons included not having a condom available, having a condom but not using it, or having a condom that broke and not stopping sexual activity.
 Other reasons included curiosity, the heat of the moment, and thrill-seeking and fantasy fulfillment.
 Some men who have sex with men have reported “AIDS-related fatigue” and the desire to intentionally rebel against the safer sex movement.

-For more information about HIV/AIDS or other STIs or if you’d like to provide your friend with some resources, check out the Centers for Disease Control and Prevention and Gay Men's Health Crisis (GMHC).
+For more information about HIV/AIDS or other STIs or if you’d like to provide your friend with some resources, check out the Centers for Disease Control and Prevention (CDC) and Gay Men's Health Crisis (GMHC).